rustwasm/wasm-bindgen/README.md

   making it incompatible with Node.
 This will basically make the generated JS a tiny bit smaller as runtime checks for Node won't be necessary.

+* `--no-modules` - the default output of `wasm-bindgen` uses ES modules but this option indicates that ES modules should not be used and output should be tailored for a web browser.
+In this mode `window.wasm_bindgen` will be a function that takes a path to the wasm file to fetch and instantiate.
+  Afterwards exported functions from the wasm are available through `window.wasm_bindgen.foo`.

 * `--typescript` - when passed a `*.d.ts` file will be generated for the generated JS file.
 This should allow hooking into TypeScript projects to ensure everything still typechecks.